-\paragraph{Equivalence of the two mechanisms} The two mechanisms are equivalent at large $N$: the species density $\rho(z)$ of Mechanism~1 is precisely the saddle-point value of the Jacobian weight $2m^2\Delta_0^2\,z$ of Mechanism~2, both satisfying the same equation eq.~(\ref{eq:saddlerho}).
+First, we point out that the two mechanisms above are equivalent at large $N$, as the species density $\rho(z)$ of Mechanism~1 is precisely the saddle-point value of the Jacobian weight $2m^2\Delta_0^2\,z$ of Mechanism~2, both satisfying the same equation eq.~(\ref{eq:saddlerho}).
 Together they establish that the correct bulk action is

-with the $(2+1)$-dimensional bulk measure $d^2x\,dz$ emerging dynamically from the large-$N$ species distribution and the path integral change of variables.
+with the $(2+1)$-dimensional bulk measure $d^2x\,dz$ emerging from the large-$N$ species distribution and the path integral change of variables.
 The density $\rho(z)$ plays the role of the bulk dilaton or warp factor, encoding the holographic RG flow of the boundary theory~\cite{deBoer2000,Skenderis2002}.